binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Generic {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic}

+What ever you can do to help establish clean lines of separation of concerns in terms of both domain and technology, and keep as much as possible as simple as possible, the harder it will be for defects and malicious code to hide.

 Your staple practises when it comes to defending against potentially dangerous input are validation and filtering.
 There are cases though when the business requires that input must be accepted that is dangerous yet still valid.
 This is where you will need to implement sanitisation.
 There is a lot more research and thought involved when you need to perform sanitisation, so the first cause of action should be to confirm that the specific dangerous yet valid input is in-fact essential.

 **Recommendations:**